Skip to main content

 11. What country successfully landed probes on Venus?
 (Amazingly, this probe lasted about 2 hours.)

-This page titled 22.12: Venus is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 22.12: Venus is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation